Perfecting group schemes: Perfectly reductive groups

 We can apply the same procedure to $\psi^{-1}$ to obtain an isogeny $G_2\to G_1$.
 As we might need to replace $\psi^{-1}$ again by a composition with multiplication by a power of $p$, our two isogenies will not necessarily be induced by mutually inverse maps $X_1\leftrightarrow X_2$, but by maps which compose to $p^l$ times the identity for some $l\in\mN$.
 Uniqueness of isogenies in \cite[Theorem~1.5]{St} then states that composition of the isogenies between $G_1$ and $G_2$ yield morphisms $\phi^l\circ \Fr^l$, for isomorphisms $\phi: G_i^{(1)}\to G_i$ as in \ref{pZ} (up to possible composition with inner automorphisms).
 That $(G_1)_{\perf}$ and $(G_2)_{\perf}$ are isomorphic now follows from Proposition~\ref{PropIso}. \end{proof}

-Establishing the existence of the downwards dashed arrow will take more work.
-The following lemma can be proved by looking at the Hopf algebra morphisms. \begin{lemma} Consider a reduced affine group scheme $H$ with a homomorphism $\phi: H^{(-i)}\to\mG_m$, such that the diagram
+Establishing the existence of the downwards dashed arrow will take more work. { Note that an alternative proof of this fact will be given in Section~\ref{SecBG}.
+As that proof moves via topology, it seems preferable to have this direct algebraic proof too.} The following lemma can be proved by looking at the Hopf algebra morphisms. \begin{lemma} Consider a reduced affine group scheme $H$ with a homomorphism $\phi: H^{(-i)}\to\mG_m$, such that the diagram

 can be completed with dashed arrow to a commutative square.
 Then $\phi$ factors through $\Fr^i:H^{(-i)}\to H$. \end{lemma}

 \begin{definition} Let $\bG$ be a perfectly reductive group with maximal perfect torus $\bT$.
 An {\bf rt-pair} is a pair $(x,\alpha)$ of a subgroup inclusion $x:\bG_a\to \bG$ and $\alpha\in \bX$ ({\it i.e.} $\alpha:\bT\to\bG_m$), for which the following square is commutative